 In contrast, the design we saw at some of the other places we looked at had internal dimly lit hallways that felt sterile and closed off.
 No thanks.

 Another great place to chat with others was, surprisingly, the shared laundry.
-Now in buying our co-op, the idea of having to put up with a shared laundry had been a decided turn-off.
-I was decidedly not expecting to enjoy it.
+Now in buying our co-op, the idea of having to deal with a shared laundry had been a decided turn-off.

 But the reality is that I ended up looking forward to doing laundry (well, almost).
 A bench outside the laundry room sat next to the building’s entrance.
 I rarely got through one of the magazines left at the laundry for everyone to read.
 People coming and going would stop by to talk.
 Often you’d end up with a group of people talking about anything and everything.

 In contrast, the setup of the typical American suburb often isolates people.
 Standalone houses keep people closed off from their neighbors.
 Fences add to the isolation.
 Many neighborhoods also lack sidewalks that would encourage walking and chance meetings with others.
 Instead of walking, people get into their own portable isolation chamber (otherwise known as a car) and drive to wherever they’re going.